How To Choose Best Point and Shoot Digital Camera?

 Rugged Point-and-Shoot camera

 These are the ultimate cameras for mountaineers, extreme-sports enthusiasts or snorkelers.
 Quite a few weather and dustproof digital cameras of this model are available.
-These point and shoot digital cameras are magnificent when taking underwater shots.
+These points and shoot cameras are magnificent when taking underwater shots.

 Due to their unique looks and barren features, these compact cameras aren’t the best choice for everyday use.
 Image quality can be a mixed bag sometimes, and they usually don’t have the biggest sensors.
 However, they’re long lasting which is an appealing trait to some.